"Service to others is the rent you pay here for your room on earth." -- Muhammad Ali

-ISBLI is the premier leadership development program for cultivating competent and effective civic leaders from within the diverse communities (Muslim and Non-Muslim) throughout Georgia.
+ISBLI trains and cultivates competent and effective civic leaders from within the diverse communities throughout Georgia.

-ISBLI seeks to increase and elevate the civic engagement and leadership of Muslims and other diverse communities within the public sector in order to create a more vibrant, inclusive, and interconnected civic environment equipped to overcome local and global challenges.
+ISBLI increases and elevates the civic engagement of Muslim and other leaders within the public sector in order to create a more vibrant, inclusive, and interconnected civic environment equipped to overcome local and global challenges

 EXCELLENCE – We embrace accountability for excellence in planning, effort, and outcomes.